-A unique feature for LABBB is that we currently transport all students from our member districts that attend LABBB program.
+A unique feature for LABBB is that we currently transport all students from or member districts attending a LABBB program.
 LABBB has 25 vans that we lease that are used for transporting our students to our vocational worksites.
-As an added value, LABBB uses these vehicles for transporting students to and from school and we hire LABBB staff as drivers.
-Below is an example of the cost of transportation when a student is transported through the Network transportation vs. the LABBB Internal Transportation.
+As an added value LABBB uses these vehicles for transporting students to and from school and we hire LABBB staff as drivers.
+Below is an example of the cost of transportation when a student is transported through the LABBB / EDCO transportation or the LABBB Internal Transportation.